apache/openwhisk-runtime-nodejs/docs/standalone/README.md

 ```
 FROM node:lts-stretch
 ```
 This will use the latest NodeJS version.
 But we want to be more specific.
 Now if you look into each of the Dockerfile within `core/nodejs14Action`, `core/nodejs16Action`, `core/nodejs18Action`, you’ll notice different NodeJS versions.
-Let’s go ahead with the 18 version.
-We are going to use this version throughout the README, for the others, you merely have to modify the version number.
+Let’s go ahead with the 18 version, we are going to use this throughout this README.
+For the other versions, you merely have to modify the version number.

 Gradle will a create `build` folder that will contain all the necessary files to build our NodeJS container.
-Next, it will copy the NodeJS application (server used to implement the [action interface](https://github.com/apache/openwhisk/blob/master/docs/actions-new.md#action-interface)) as well as the target Dockerfile with the NodeJS version 18.
+Next, it will copy the NodeJS application ( server used to implement the [action interface](https://github.com/apache/openwhisk/blob/master/docs/actions-new.md#action-interface) ) as well as the target Dockerfile with the NodeJS version 18.

 What Gradle does is equivalent to running these commands
 ```